cardillan/mindcode/IDEAS.markdown

 ## Parallel comparison

+Not compatible with current case expression optimizations.

 Most useful for (or perhaps only supported in) case expressions, where similar functionality cannot be easily achieved right now:

 ```
 case (a, b)